Medical racism in the United States: Mitigation

 Both state and institutions have aimed to adopt new policies that address systemic racism in healthcare.
 In California, they passed the Senate Bill 464, otherwise known as the California Dignity in Pregnancy and Childbirth Act, that reduces maternal health disparities through mandatory implicit bias training for perinatal care providers.
 Federally, lawmakers introduced the Black Maternal Health Momnibus Act in 2021, this bill aims to expand medicaid postpartum coverage, an improvement in data collection and maternity care for those incarcerated, however this bill has not yet passed into a law.
 Medical schools are beginning to align with public health officials, implementing antiracist education as well as offering training on equity and bias in their schools.
 Slowly reshaping their educational curricula to prepare future healthcare professionals to work in their field of diverse populations.
 Organizations like the American Public Health Association emphasize the importance of addressing racism in healthcare, and the demand for real action towards change.
 Organizations are asking for community led research, using tools that understand how racism influence the community of colors health, and anti racism training for workers in healthcare.

 In addition, community-based health promotion plays a crucial role in addressing racial disparities in healthcare.
 Localized, data-driven community health planning allows interventions to be tailored to the specific needs of different populations.
 Sustainable funding for community infrastructure and preventive care is essential in reducing long-term health inequities, particularly in underserved areas.
 Furthermore, addressing home-based healthcare challenges is critical, as many marginalized groups face systemic barriers to accessing traditional healthcare settings.

+One example of community-based health promotion is the concept of "critical love,".
+Critical love centers dignity and relational care.
+This is especially documented in Black-owned community birth centers.
+These patients report feelings of affirmation, being culturally understood and safe.
+Critical love demonstrates the importance of culturally connected care models.
+Within this structure, researchers Karbeah and Hardeman argue that medical racism can be counteracted with dignity and relational accountability.
+Community based approaches affirm that improved outcomes are not simply linked to better access, but of environments built in consideration of their populations.
+These satisfaction rates are not often reported at mainstream facilities.

 Another structural change involves value-based reimbursement and social determinants of health (SDOH).
 Shifting from a fee-for-service model to value-based reimbursement can incentivize equity-focused care by rewarding providers for improved health outcomes rather than the volume of services provided.
 This transition creates economic opportunities for upstream interventions that address SDOH, such as housing, education, and food security, which significantly impact health disparities.